Isshin-ryū: Sanchin (三戦)

 Coming from Miyagi Chojun, Sanchin has its origins in the Gojū-ryū system.
 Along with Seiunchin, this is one of two Gojū-ryū katas in Isshin-ryū.
 Previous to the instruction of Miyagi, the kata was practiced with open hands, turns, and natural breathing methods.
 With the founding of Gojū-ryū, this form was practiced with closed fists (a more traditional method on Okinawa), no turns, and a controlled, almost hard inhalation and exhalation.

 Touted primarily for its physical training aspects, Sanchin also contains many applicable martial techniques.

 Shimabuku also thought very highly of the form, saying once, "Sanchin is for health.
 Without health, how can one have karate?"

 Bō Kata

 Tokumine no Kun (sometimes referred to as Tokumeni no Kun)

 This bō form comes to the Isshin Ryu system from Shimabuku's time with Chōtoku Kyan.
 Kyan is to have learned the form either from Tokumine himself, or from Tokumine's landlord after the aforementioned had passed on.
 Shimabuku Tatsuo also commented that this was his favorite kata.
-Different isshin -ryu schools spell the name differently by changing the "e" and the "i".
-Research thus far has shown that the kata was named after someone (Shitsunen Tokumine).
-However, at this time, no genealogical findings have been found for the spelling "Tokumine" while several are noted for "Tokumeni".
-(Incorrect.
-The kanji and the katakana on the 1966 film of Tatsuo Shimabuku clearing shows it is TOKU MINE (pronounced Toe-koo-mee-nei)).

-The spelling changes, and pronunciation conflicts, may have indeed come from the 1966 film of Tatsuo Shimabuku and which is readily viewable on YouTube at the time of this update.
-At timeline 12:38 there is a sign indicating the name of this staff kata.
-It is not written in kanji (the preferred method when writing a native Japanese name).
-It is written in both Romaji (romanized spelling for Japanese writing) and in Katakana (a simplified form of Kanji also used for foreign words and non-Japanese names).
-The Romaji is shown as "TOKOMENI" (noting the "KO" on the sign and the common replacement as "KU" throughout most Isshin-Ryu schools).
-Yet the Katakana below it was not consistent with how the romanized spelling should have been done.
-It should have been written in Romaji as "TOKUMINE".
-The first katakana is definitely "TO", the second "KU", the third "MI", the fourth is not clear but reasonably "NE" and together "TOKUMINE".